Andrei-ctrl/Visualisation-beer-prices/README.md

 **Description**

-This project was made to compare the beer prices in the largest grocery store chains in Switzerland using d3js.
+This project was developed as part of the Data Visualization course given by Isaac Pante and Loïc Cattani (SLI, Letters, UNIL).
+The project was made to compare the beer prices in the largest grocery store chains in Switzerland using d3js.
 All the necessary data was taken from the websites of Coop and Manor with the help of Parsehub.

 data/manor.json and data/coop.json are the scrapped files.

 **Functionality**

-With the help of d3js, this code can make a bar chart using different data as long as it has the following format of JSON [{"name": "name", "price": "2.60"},{"name": "name","price": "1.85"}].
-The keys "name" and "price" should correspond to those used in code.
+With the help of d3js, this code can make a bar chart, a pie chart and a table using different data as long as it has the following format of JSON [{"name": "name", "price": "price", "volume": "volume", "type": "type"}, ...].
+The keys "name", "price", "volume" and "type" should correspond to those used in code.

-At first, on click the bar changed its color to red and below the beer description was displayed.
-![Bars_version.PNG]

-Secondly, I changed this to displaying description by clicking on the beer emoji.
 ![Beers_version.PNG](Beers_version.PNG)

 But in the end, the bars were left to show the transition and animate them.